Nufenen Pass is one of the highest paved roads of Switzerland

-Nufenenpass (Passo della Novena) is a high mountain pass at an elevation of 2.485m (8,152ft) above the sea level, located on the border of Valais and Ticino cantons, in Switzerland.
+Nufenenpass - Passo della Novena is a high mountain pass at an elevation of 2.485m (8,152ft) above the sea level, located on the border of Valais and Ticino cantons, in Switzerland.
 At this elevation it's one of the highest paved roads of the country.

 The road to the summit, also known as Nuefenen Pass, is totally paved.
 Opened in September 1969, the road was built for the construction of the hydro dam below the Gries Glacier.
 The pass is 37km (22 miles) long running west-east from Ulrichen (in the district of Goms in the canton of Valais) to Airolo (in the district of Leventina in the canton of Ticino).

-Set high in the Swiss Alps, the road is usually closed from October to June, depending on weather conditions.
-The road is not easy.
+Set high in the Swiss Alps, near the Italian border, the road is seasonally closed, usually from October through June.
+The is very wide, with some hairpins.
 It hits a 13% of maximum gradient through some of the ramps.
 Due to its high average grade, its countless serpentines and its susceptibility to wind (in both directions) it is a very hard climb.
 According to Fabian Cancellara, the pass is the hardest climb in the country.
 It’s closed to heavier vehicles.

 Image credit: Depositphotos